daltskin/AnimatorStudio/README.md

 Animator Studio is a lightweight web app for building presentation-friendly motion graphics right inside the browser.
 Drag shapes onto the stage, wire them up with animated connectors, then bring everything to life on a tactile timeline.

+# Demo

+Have a play with it [here](https://animatorstudio.gentlebay-3289cfef.westus2.azurecontainerapps.io/), either start something new, or load one of the samples in this repo.

 ## ✨ Feature Highlights

 - **Rich shape library:** Rectangle, square, circle, arrow, straight line, and free-draw pen.